privacy-scaling-explorations/pse.dev/content/projects/pir-scaling-semaphore.md

 #### Project Overview

 The project tackles the privacy bottleneck that appears when Semaphore groups grow to millions of members.
 In large groups, a user must obtain their Merkle-path (all sibling hashes from leaf to root) from a remote database before they can create a zero-knowledge membership proof.
-Asking for that path naïvely reveals **which identity** they own.
+Asking for that path natively reveals **which identity** they own.

 This project solves the problem by letting users **query the server with Private Information Retrieval (PIR)**.
 PIR lets a client fetch database records without the server learning which records were requested, preserving full anonymity at Internet scale.